lukin-oleksiy/percona-server/CONTRIBUTING.md

 2. 8.4.X - next stable line, or LTS line.
 3. 9.0.X - innovation line, a test bed for everything new at the moment.

-Next LTS version will be 9.7, so until then 9.X is "innovation" versions.
+Next LTS version will be 9.7, so until then 9.X are "innovation" versions.

-It is not easy to keep tracks of all changes and understand how the new code will work with different versions.
-Therefore, your best bet is to work with the version line you're using and know well.
+It is not easy to keep track of all the changes and understand how the new code will work with different versions.
+Therefore, your best bet is to work with the version line you're currently using and familiar with.
 Nevertheless, Percona developers team will take care of your code, and port or backport it to other version lines if it is applicable.

-## When my code will be in the release?
+## When will My Code be in the release?

 Percona releases follow upstream MySQL releases.
-We merge upstream code changes and our code from the "trunk" as soon as next official upstream release becomes available.
+We merge upstream code changes and our code from the "trunk" as soon as the next official upstream release becomes available.
 Then we build packages and test everything thoroughly.
 It takes time.

 We use a "train" approach.
-It means, that if some code is already in one of the "trunk" branches before official upstream release, it will be released in Percona's distribution of new release.
-So, if we are already in the process of work on some fresh upstream release, PR will be merged to the "trunk" but not to the release branch.
-And then your code will be released with the next upstream release.
+It means, that if some code is already in one of the "trunk" branches before the official upstream release, it will be released in Percona's distribution of new release.
+So, if we are already in the process of working on some fresh upstream release, PR will be merged to the "trunk" but not to the release branch.
+And then your code will be released after the current one.